Dennis-Wright/Dennis-Wright-Python-Projects/README.md

 ## 2025 Projects[^2]
 [^2]: https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/2025

+> **Note:** Projects are listed in chronological order.
+Number 1 is the earliest project in the year, and as you go down the list, the projects are further along in the year.

 1. 🟢 [Basic Encrypted Password Login App](https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/2025/Basic%20Encrypted%20Password%20Login%20App)
    A simple login system demonstrating password encryption and modular code using CSV files.